 The 6 Best Dog Foods for Yeast Infections

-If your dog is prone to yeast infections, choosing a food that will boost their immunity and provide the essential vitamins needed to promote good health is vital.
+If your dog is prone to yeast infections, choosing a food that will boost its immunity and provide the essential vitamins needed to promote good health is vital.

-There are three other fresh recipes that combine a single protein (chicken, turkey, or beef) and a few other limited, all-natural ingredients such as sweet potatoes, carrots, and blueberries, that make this dog food stand out from the rest.
+Three other fresh recipes combine a single protein (chicken, turkey, or beef) and a few other limited, all-natural ingredients such as sweet potatoes, carrots, and blueberries, that make this dog food stand out from the rest.
 All of their fresh recipes are low in carbs which helps prevent further yeast production and minimize future infections.
-Ollie customizes your dog’s food based on its age, weight, breed, and nutritional needs, and best of all, is a subscription service so you never have to worry about running out.
+Ollie customizes your dog’s food based on its age, weight, breed, and nutritional needs, and best of all is a subscription service so you never have to worry about running out.